Ronald J. Zlatoper

-Ronald Joseph Zlatoper (March 21, 1942 – April 21, 2022) was a United States Navy four star admiral who served as Commander in Chief, United States Pacific Fleet (CINCPACFLT) from 1994 to 1996.
+Ronald Joseph Zlatoper (March 21, 1942 – April 21, 2022) was a United States Navy four star admiral and Naval Aviator who served as Commander in Chief, United States Pacific Fleet (CINCPACFLT) from 1994 to 1996.

 Zlatoper was born in Cleveland, Ohio.
+As a rear admiral, Zlatoper commanded Carrier Group Seven from the USS Ranger (CV-61) during the Gulf War.

 Zlatoper was the Founder of Strategic Transitions Research.
 He served as Co-Chairman and Chief Executive Officer of Sanchez Computer Associates, Inc. He served as a Trustee of Rensselaer Polytechnic Institute.
 He served on the boards of Penn State University-Great Valley, Board of Advisors member of the School of Business & Public Management at the George Washington University, U.S.S.
 Missouri Memorial Association, and the Military Aviation Museum of the Pacific.
 He was a Regent for Chaminade University.
-He was also active on the boards of the Pacific Aviation Museum Pearl Harbor; the East-West Center; the Vietnam Veterans Memorial Foundation; Chamber of Commerce of Hawai'i — Military Affairs Council; Catholic Charities Hawai'i; and was a member of the Alexis de Tocqueville Society of the United Way.
+He was also active on the boards of the Pacific Aviation Museum Pearl Harbor; the East–West Center; the Vietnam Veterans Memorial Foundation; Chamber of Commerce of Hawai'i — Military Affairs Council; Catholic Charities Hawai'i; and was a member of the Alexis de Tocqueville Society of the United Way.

 During his time as an undergraduate at RPI, Ronald was a member of Pi Kappa Phi fraternity.
 He was inducted into the fraternity's hall of fame in 2014.
 He received his master's degree in management from the MIT Sloan School of Management.
 He died on April 21, 2022, in Atlanta, Georgia.